ARMmbed/mbed-os-5-docs/docs/getting_started/serial_communication.md

 #### Installing an application

 There are many terminal applications for Windows, including:
+[TODO]: Link to Coolterm for win/mac/??linux??
 * [Tera Term](http://sourceforge.jp/projects/ttssh2/files) - this is the application we use in this example.
 * [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/)
 * [Terminal by Bray](http://sites.google.com/site/braypp/terminal)
 * Some Windows PCs come with **Hyperterminal** installed.

 #### Configuring the Connection
+[TODO]: Coolterm, not teraterm instructions
 1. Open Tera Term.
 1. Select **File > New Connection**.
 1. Select the **Serial** radio button.